DahliaBloomstone/DahliaBloomstone.github.io/_posts/2020-09-25-rails_api_with_javascript_frontend.markdown

 		lsof -i :3000
 		kill -9 40781

-		then do rails s, and the browser shows the json representation of our app IN NEW VS FOLDER: mkdir js-frontend cd js-frontend
+		then do rails s, and the browser shows the json representation of our app&#x2028;
+IN NEW VS FOLDER:
+mkdir js-frontend
+cd js-frontend
 Mkdir bin src styles
 Touch index.html creates index.html

-		use frontend to talk to rails api to get data.  going like !
+		use frontend to talk to rails api to get data.&#x2028;&#x2028;going like !
 Creates:
 		<!DOCTYPE html>
 		<html lang="en">
 		<head>